abilian/abilian-developer-guide/python.rst

 We're currently still using Python 2 in our production code.

+From 2017 on, we plan to start new projects using only Python 3, unless there are strong technical reasons not to do so.

-We've started work to support Python 3 (alongside Python 2) on our open source projects, we plan to finish it in 2016.
+We've started work to support Python 3 (alongside Python 2) on our open source projects, using the "six" library.
+We plan to finish it in 2017.

-We've used the `Python Future <http://python-future.org/>`_ project for this, but more recently switched to `six <https://pythonhosted.org/six/>`_ because it's more standards.
+We've used the `Python Future <http://python-future.org/>`_ project for this, but more recently switched to `six <https://pythonhosted.org/six/>`_ because it's more standard.

 ``pylint --py3k`` is quite useful to help identify issues in current Python 2 code preventing migration to Python 3.

 More info: